Skip to content

 - African-American men under age 35 who did not complete high school are more likely to be in prison than employed.
 (National Research Council, 2014).

 - Students that stay in school and do not drop out have unemployment rates that are half their peers who leave school.
 The median pay among workers with a high school degree was $815 per week, compared to workers without a high school degree, who made only $471 per week.
 (Bureau of Labor Statistics, 2013)

-We advocate for students with disabilities to have a good education and a bright future.
+We advocate for students with disabilities to receive a good education and have a bright future.